RonaldDijkstra/folkingebrew/source/content/_shipping-conditions.md

-- We currently ship within The Netherlands only
+- We currently only ship within The Netherlands (with PostNL)
-- We despatch orders on tuesday and friday using PostNL
+- Standard shipping costs €5,99, for orders above €70 shipping is free
-- Standard delivery charge of €5,99.
-Free shipping on orders over €70
+- We generally ship monday to tuesday, except the official Dutch holidays.
+Orders after thursday afternoon 2 pm won't be shipped till monday!